kentdlee/SCSI/source/index.rst

 Because it might generate a same random number twice (or more) there is a little bit of code to make sure that random numbers in this range don't repeat (so we get 40 random numbers).
 This number of bombs is configurable by the user.
-So we get the number of bombs from the entry box that is configured in the user interface.
+So we get the number of bombs from the entry box that is configured in the user interface. **WHEN YOU PASTE THIS CODE IN THE INDENTATION WILL NOT BE CORRECT.
+You can highlight the code and press shift-tab to back it up so it lines up with the** *for row in self.matrix* **line of code.**

 .. code-block:: python
     :linenos: